mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

-The examples in this tutorial are geared towards Bitcoin, but with some modification they may be used with altcoins and forkcoins for which MMGen Wallet supports transaction operations (BCH, LTC, ETH, ETC, RUNE and XMR as of this writing).
-See [Altcoin-and-Forkcoin-Support][09] for more details.
+The examples in this tutorial are geared towards Bitcoin, but with some modification they may be used with altcoins and forkcoins for which MMGen Wallet supports transaction operations (BCH, LTC, ETH, ETC, ERC20 tokens, RUNE and XMR as of this writing).
+See [**Altcoin-and-Forkcoin-Support**][09] for more details.

 #### <a id="a_iv">Invocation</a>